 7.4.5 Drugs for erectile dysfunction

 Drug treatments for erectile dysfunction may only be prescribed on the NHS under certain clinical conditions.
 These arrangements are explained in PCA(M)(1999)/PCA(P)(1993)3.
-The arrangements pertaining to patients suffering severe distress because of erectile dysfunction have been reviewed, for more information see PCA(M)(2011)4.
+The arrangements pertaining to patients suffering severe distress because of erectile dysfunction have been reviewed, for more information see the local agreement and PCA(M)(2011)4.